If you’re looking for a platform where you want to build your website, WordPress is one of the best in the business.

 WordPress has a team of about 50 security experts responsible for continuously improving the platform’s security.
 The team works with other expert teams to ensure that WordPress operates seamlessly with the programming languages and other elements it relies on.
 There’s also a separate team that checks theme and plugin security.

 Because you buy web hosting separately from WordPress, the bulk of your security relies on your web host.
 Website builders that roll everything into one might offer encryption and an SSL certificate for extra security.
 Wix is a fine example.
+Their hosting offers 99.98% uptime reliability (with extra features like automatic backups and safe storage of copies of your site data included) and their security measures meets the highest industry standards for both traditional websites and ecommerce stores.

 Ease of Use